How to Write Better AI Prompts for Your Sarasota Business (Without a Tech Background)

 - An AI prompt is a clear instruction that tells the tool what you want, who it is for, what format to use, and what to avoid.

-- National 2026 data shows 73% of small business owners say they would benefit from more training and support to use AI effectively.
+- The Goldman Sachs survey cited in this article found that 73% of small business owners say they would benefit from more training and support to use AI effectively.

 - A four-part framework covering context, role, format, and constraints produces more useful AI output for Sarasota service businesses.